tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_dx_content_strategy.md

 * Review incoming doc feedback as well as developer satisfaction surveys and then take action on the results

-* Build rapport with key documentation owners by providing regular updates about the analytics and performance of their docs, etc
+* Build rapport with key documentation owners by providing regular updates about the analytics and performance of their docs, etc.

 * Publicize updates to stakeholder mailing lists to communicate changes to all relevant parties

-* Ensure the homepage and other marketing pages on the site properly match messaging in the documentation, including language, links, high-level processes, etc.
+* Ensure the homepage and other marketing pages on the site properly match messaging in the documentation, including language, links, high-level processes, terms, etc.

-* Contribute to regular communication to developers (e.g., a newsletter) to build their trust and awareness with the company and dev portal
+* Contribute to regular communication that is sent to developers (e.g., a newsletter) to build their trust and awareness with the company and dev portal

 * Guide contributing bloggers to address doc needs, and capture blog information that might be worthwhile to incorporate into documentation